Gift Worthy: Homemade Graham Crackers Recipe

 I’ve been meaning to post this recipe for homemade graham crackers for awhile now.

 And although I have been posting a bunch of sweets recipes lately, I thought it would be timely to post this one right after I posted the homemade marshmallow recipe.
-After you’re done making these, you’re just one chocolate bar away from a s’mores.
+After you’re done making these, you’re just one chocolate bar away from a completely homemade s’mores.

 I can’t take any credit for this recipe.
 It comes from one of my favorite cooking blogs, Smitten Kitchen.
 It’s a little bit putzy and time-consuming, but once you’re done, you won’t be disappointed.
 I promise.